kennytilton/mxtodomvc/README.md

 ### mxWeb, "poster" application
 `mxWeb` is a thin web un-framework built atop Matrix.
 We introduce Matrix in the context of mxWeb, because nothing challenges a developer more than keeping application state consistent while an intelligent user does their best to use a rich interface correctly.
 Then marketing wants the U/X redone.

-We say "un-framework" because mxWeb  exists only to equip the DOM for dataflow.
+We say "un-framework" because mxWeb exists only to wire the DOM for dataflow.
 The API design imperative is that the MDN reference be the mxWeb reference; mxWeb itself introduces no new architecture.

 ### TodoMVC
 So far, so abstract.
 Ourselves, we think better in concrete.
 Let's get "hello, Matrix" running and then start building TodoMVC from scratch.